-Pro-Trump, anti-Trump protesters clash in Berkeley
+Trump supporters, opponents clash in Berkeley

 Story highlights

-- Scuffles break out, police don gas masks and use pepper spray on the crowd.
+- Scuffles break out, police don gas masks and use pepper spray on the crowd

-(CNN)At least 13 people were arrested as pro-Trump and anti-Trump protestors clashed Saturday at a park in Berkeley, California, police said.
+(CNN)At least 21 people were arrested as Trump supporters and opponents clashed Saturday at a park in Berkeley, California, police said.

+Eleven people were injured, with seven transported to the hospital in unknown condition, Berkeley Police spokesman Byron White told CNN.

 "A large number of fights have occurred and numerous fireworks have been thrown in the crowds," Berkeley police said in a statement.
 "There have also been numerous reports of pepper spray being used in the crowd."